ilifau/PermissionUtils/README.md

 ORDER BY ob.title, op.class, op.op_order
 ```

 This query gives you the defined permissions that are new in ILIAS 5.2 compared to ILIAS 5.1.
 You must have databases of both versions on your server.
-Please chhange the database names to those of yours:
+Please change the database names to those of yours:
 ```sql
 SELECT ob.title, ob.description, op.operation, op.description
 FROM ilias52.object_data ob